bagchisu/proteinbot/README.md

 Copy `myconfig.sample.py` to `myconfig.py` and provide username and passwords for the various Watson services.

 # Intents
-Information about protein structures from PDB for a protein name.
+Information about protein structures from PDB for a specified protein name.
+Optionally, the structures could be limited to one of these identification methods: x-ray crystallography, solution NMR, electron microscopy:
 - `#structure-exists` If any structures are available for that particular protein (Y/N)
-- `#structure-count` Number of structures available for a protein Optionally, the structures could be limited to one of these structure identification methods:
+- `#structure-count` Number of structures available for a protein
-   - x-ray crystallography
-   - solution NMR
-   - electron microscopy

 Ligands information from PDB:
 - `#ligand-count` Number of ligands associated with proteins in context
 - `#ligand-names` Names of ligands associated with proteins in context